japanj/pugs-detection/README.md

 To get the reproducible result in data processing till model evaluation result step, user can skip the data acquisition notebooks (`1_data_acquisition_ground_truth.ipynb`, `1_data_acquisition_osm.ipynb`, and `1_data_acquisition_satellite_image.ipynb`) since there might be a chance the **different data retrieving time** can lead to slightly different dataset, e.g. OSM data.

 ## Results
+(Attach the result table, example of prediction output, some figure?, link to analysis notebook?)

 ## License
 This repository is released under MIT License (see `LICENSE` file) and The data used in this project is under various licenses.
-Please visit (document) to see more detail about license of data used in this project.
+Please visit [Data license](/data/README.md#data-license) to see more detail about license of data used in this project.

 ## Contact
 If there is any further questions or issues related to work, please feel free to open an issues in GitHub or contact m.p.likitpanjamanon@student.utwente.nl